 The Chaplain's Office

-The Center for Faith and Spirituality hosts two spiritual leaders, Reverend David Keck and Father Tim Daly, on campus.
+The Center for Faith and Spirituality hosts two spiritual leaders, Reverend David Keck and Father Karl Bergin, on campus.
 The Chaplains support all students, faculty, and staff regardless of their religious beliefs.
 Students can visit the Chaplains when they want to discuss spirituality, moral questions, or life's challenges.

 Reverend David Keck